O-J1/aigc-detction/README.md

 An experimental PyTorch implementation of the architecture described in MICV_framework.md.

 The original MICV authors have not released code or model weights.
-This implementation follows the NTIRE 2026: Challenge on Robust AI-Generated Image Detection in the Wild paper where possible, including:
+This implementation follows the "NTIRE 2026: Challenge on Robust AI-Generated Image Detection in the Wild" paper where possible, including:

 * Two DINOv3 committee streams
 * Four backbones in stream 1 and two in stream 2